ThangHoang54/winnews-time/README.md

 ## ✨ Features

 - **Classic Newspaper Aesthetic**: Meticulously styled with serif fonts (`Merriweather`), a clean layout, and a 60/30/10 color scheme to evoke the feeling of reading a physical newspaper.
-- **Offline-First Experience**: Powered by a service worker, the app caches articles and assets, allowing you to read the news even when you're offline.
-Loads are instant on subsequent visits.
 - **Live Weather Widget**: A beautifully integrated weather widget in the header provides current weather conditions for your location using the OpenWeatherMap API.
 - **Interactive Reactions**: Engage with articles by leaving an emoji reaction.
 See what others think at a glance.
 - **Dynamic News Content**: Fetches real-time news from the **News API**, providing up-to-date top headlines and searchable articles.